Skip to main content

 Input

-Resources invested in a programme (money, staff, materials, time) that enable activities to happen.
+Resources invested in a program (money, staff, materials, time) that enable activities to happen.

 Definition

-Inputs are the resources a programme invests to operate: staff time, funding, vehicles, office space, equipment, volunteers, partner organizations, and any other human, material, or financial resources.
+Inputs are the resources a program invests to operate: staff time, funding, vehicles, office space, equipment, volunteers, partner organizations, and any other human, material, or financial resources.
 Inputs are the starting point in any results chain.
-They answer the question: "What do we need to have or invest to run this programme?"
+They answer the question: "What do we need to have or invest to run this program?"

 Why It Matters

-Being clear about inputs forces you to think realistically about what your programme requires.
-If you underestimate input needs, the programme will struggle or fail.
+Being clear about inputs forces you to think realistically about what your program requires.
+If you underestimate input needs, the program will struggle or fail.
 If you're vague about inputs, it's hard to understand why activities succeed or fail.
 In logframes, inputs sit at the foundation of the causal logic: adequate inputs plus activities should produce outputs.
-Many programmes confuse inputs with activities (they are not the same thing).
+Many programs confuse inputs with activities (they are not the same thing).
 Clarity here helps with budgeting, resource planning, and explaining to donors why you need the money you're requesting.

 In Practice